neptune-ai/docs/docs/learn-about-neptune/collaborate.rst

 You can share experiment charts and other resources.

 Inside the experiment, there are tabs on the left side: Charts, Logs, Monitoring, Artifacts, Source code, Parameters, Details.
 Each displays specific content that is logged to Neptune for the specific experiment.
-`Each tab has a unique URL <collaborate.html#additions-to-the-project-url>`_.
+Each tab has a unique URL.

 Projects
 ^^^^^^^^